hyperledger/aries-vcx/README.md

 Contributions are very welcome!
 If you have questions or issues, please let us know on [Discord](https://chat.hyperledger.org/channel/aries) or at our [bi-weekly community call](https://wiki.hyperledger.org/display/ARIES/Community+calls).

 For contributions, please run `clippy` and format prior to creating a PR.
-This can be done via:
+This can be done via `just`:

 ```
+cargo install just
-cargo clippy
+just clippy
-cargo fmt
+just fmt
 ```